Regenleif's Guide to Druiding

 Tank Group: Tank + Druids

-Kill Group: All the Best DPS (Generally the Generals of clans, to manage drops, or if multiple clans agree to a joint kill, this group may be split 4/4 [max of 8 players in a group])
+Kill Group: All the Best DPS (Generally the Generals of clans, to manage drops, or if multiple clans agree to a joint kill, this group may be split 4/4 [there is max of 8 players in a group])